brettadin/spectra-app/docs/brains/ai_handoff.md

 ## Expectations for v1.1.5a (legacy reference)
 - Do **not** regenerate the entire prompt—extend it incrementally.
 - Include guidance about the continuity manifest field and provider directory requirements.
-- Ensure every future prompt references `docs/brains/brains_v1.1.5a.md` until superseded.
+- Ensure every future prompt references `docs/brains/brains_v1.1.5a.md` until superseded. ## has been superseeded

 ## Checklist Before Shipping Changes
 1. Read the latest brains entry and confirm the scope still matches.